FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 ### Part B
 ### OLED screen

 Your kit includes these [SparkFun Qwiic OLED screens](https://www.sparkfun.com/products/17153).
-These don't have colors like the one on the pi but you can move it around on a cable making for more flexible interface design.
-The way you program this display is almost identical to the pi display.
+These use less power than the MiniTFTs you have mounted on the GPIO pins of the Pi, but, more importantly, they can be more flexibily be mounted elsewhere on your physical interface.
+The way you program this display is almost identical to the way you program a  Pi display.
 Take a look at `oled_test.py` and some more of the [Adafruit examples](https://github.com/adafruit/Adafruit_CircuitPython_SSD1306/tree/master/examples).

 <p float="left">
 <img src="https://cdn.sparkfun.com//assets/parts/1/6/1/3/5/17153-SparkFun_Qwiic_OLED_Display__0.91_in__128x32_-01.jpg" height="200" />